Víctor Bernárdez: Anderlecht (2009–2011)

-He scored his first goal for the team on February 7, 2009, against Mons during his second appearance with the squad.
+He scored his first goal for the team on 7 February 2009, against Mons during his second appearance with the squad.
 In January 2011, Bernárdez was sent to Lierse S.K. on a five-month loan.
 Later in the year he was again sent on loan, this time to Mexican club Indios de Ciudad Juárez.
-Bernárdez was an important player for Indios, appearing in 11 matches and scoring 3 goals.
+Bernárdez was an important player for Indios, appearing in 11 matches and scoring three goals.

 San Jose Earthquakes (2012–2017)

 On 28 December 2011 San Jose Earthquakes of Major League Soccer announced that they had signed Bernárdez.
 Bernárdez made his debut for San Jose on April 3, in their first match of the 2012 season in a 1–0 win against the New England Revolution.
 His first goal for the club came in a California Clásico match, with Bernárdez scoring off a corner kick from fellow countryman Marvin Chavez.
 He went on to make 24 starts for the Earthquakes, quickly becoming a consistent starter for the team.
 Bernárdez gained recognition for his individual play for the team, being named a finalist for Defender of the Year and Newcomer of the Year, as well as part of the 2012 MLS Best XI.
-His play helped lead the Earthquakes to the Supporters Shield, which was their first trophy in seven years.
+His play helped lead the Earthquakes to the Supporters' Shield, which was their first trophy in seven years.
 Bernárdez proved to be a key member of the Earthquakes in playoffs, scoring in the first leg of the Western Conference semi-finals away to the LA Galaxy.
 In the following match, Bernárdez left in the 12th minute with an injury and the Earthquakes subsequently gave up three goals, losing the match as well as the playoff series.

 San Jose's Supporters Shield win in 2012 won the team qualification for the 2013–14 CONCACAF Champions League.
-Bernardez made his competition debut on August 28, 2013, in a 1–0 loss away to Heredia Jaguares de Peten.
-On October 14, 2014, the Earthquakes hosted Bernárdez's hometown club CDS Vida.
+Bernardez made his competition debut on 28 August 28 2013, in a 1–0 loss away to Heredia Jaguares de Peten.
+On 14 October 2014, the Earthquakes hosted Bernárdez's hometown club CDS Vida.
 He was unable to play in the match due to being called up for national team duty.

-Bernardez made his 100th appearance for the San Jose Earthquakes on August 28, 2015, in a 1–0 win against the LA Galaxy.
+Bernardez made his 100th appearance for the San Jose Earthquakes on 28 August 2015, in a 1–0 win against the LA Galaxy.

 He stated in August 2017 that he hoped to play one final season with San Jose in 2018 and then retire as an Earthquake.
 His contract option for the 2017 season was not picked up by San Jose on 27 November 2017, and he confirmed on Instagram that same day that his days as an Earthquake were over.
-Bernardez played in 178 games during his MLS career.
+Bernardez played in 178 matches during his MLS career.

 Oakland Roots SC (2019)

 On 14 June 2019, Bernárdez joined Oakland Roots SC ahead of their inaugural NISA season.
-In addition to playing, Bernárdez would also act as an assistant coach and Captain appearing in 2 games.
+In addition to playing, Bernárdez would also act as an assistant coach and Captain appearing in two matches.